 Our Rights Respecting charter applies at all times of the school day, including lunchtime and playtime.
-However, there are additional rules in place so that all our pupils can be safe and happy.
+However, there are additional rules in place for those times so that all our pupils can be safe and happy.

-\cdot Stop and stand still once the first whistle is blown

-\cdot On the second whistle, line up quietly and safely

-· If the children do not respond to the whistle and are not behaving in a safe manner they may be asked to practise lining up safely during the following playtime.

-- \cdot Stand in line safely, no pushing or overtaking - \cdot Speak quietly in the Hall at dinnertime - · Walk quietly down corridors - \cdot No playing in the toilets
+- · Stop and stand still once the first whistle is blown - · On the second whistle, line up quietly and safely - · If the children do not respond to the whistle and are not behaving in a safe manner they may be asked to practise lining up safely during the following playtime. - · Stand in line safely, no pushing or overtaking - · Speak quietly in the hall at dinnertime - · Walk quietly down corridors - · No playing in the toilets